jeromeguillaume/kong-plugin-soap-xml-handling/README.md

 </wsdl:definitions>
 ```

-5) check prerequisite: **have at least 2 Nginx worker processes** because the External Entity loader uses the `socket.http` library which is a blocking library.
+5) check prerequisite: **have at least 2 Nginx worker processes** because the External Entity loader uses the `socket.http` library that is a blocking library.
 ```
 KONG_NGINX_WORKER_PROCESSES=2
 ```
 Note:
   - The non-blocking `resty.http` library cannot be used because it raises a conflict issue with `libxml2`: `attempt to yield across C-call boundary`
-  - To avoid this limitation please enable the experimental `ExternalEntityLoader_Async` property (which uses `resty.http`)
+  - To avoid this limitation please enable the experimental `ExternalEntityLoader_Async` property (that uses `resty.http`)

 6) Call the `calculator` through the Kong Gateway Route
 ```